skairunner/sky-oni-mods/README.md

 # Sky's Oxygen Not Included mods

+The source code for my Oxygen Not Included mods.

+Many thanks to Peter Han and Cairath for their help and also for graciously letting me reference their code.
+I wouldn't have been able to mod ONI without their help.
+In particular, the build system used in this solution was originally written by Cairath.

 ## Issues

 If you find what you think is a bug, please feel free to open a report in [Issues](https://github.com/skairunner/sky-oni-mods/issues).
 If you do not include steps for reproduction, your issue will likely not be acted on.